chuangcm1204/GettingAndCleaningDataProject/README.md

 <ol>
 <li> a tidy data set as described below </li>
 <li> a link to a Github repository with your script for performing the analysis, and</li>
-<li> a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
-You should also include a README.md in the repo with your scripts.
+<li> a code book that describes the variables, the data, and any transformations or work that you performed to clean up
+the data called CodeBook.md. /li>
+<li> a README.md in the repo with scripts.
 This repo explains how all of the scripts work and how they are connected.</li>
 </ol>

 One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained:

 [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)